Hieromon/AutoConnect/mkdocs/adcredential.md

 ## Save and restore credentials

 AutoConnect can save stored credentials to various file systems.
 It is also possible to restore from those file systems.
 The file system can be SPIFFS, LittleFS, or SDFS.
-[AutoConnect::saveCredential](api.md#savecredential) and [AutoConnect::restoreCredential](api.md#restorecredential) functions allow the skecth to save and restore credentials to files.
+[AutoConnect::saveCredential](api.md#savecredential) and [AutoConnect::restoreCredential](api.md#restorecredential) functions allow the sketch to save and restore credentials to files.

 Use the [AutoConnect::saveCredential](api.md#savecredential) function to save AutoConnect credentials.
 This function bulk outputs while preserving AutoConnect's internal credential data structure, so this output file would be used as an input for restoring by the `restoreCredential` function.
 The following code snippet is an example of saving AutoConnect credentials to a file on LittleFS with ESP8266.
 A subsequent snippet that restores credentials saved by `saveCredential` with `restoreCredential` is also shown as an example.